dhammon/AttacksAndCountermeasures/textbook/13-CloudSecurity.md

 Maintaining access control of an AWS environment is crucial for its security.
 All AWS accounts come with a *root* account that has all permissions over the account.
 The root user must be protected at all costs as the loss of this user account means the loss of the entire AWS account.
 AWS offers the *identity and access management (IAM)* service to create and manage users as well as their permissions.
 Access can be administered through control plane where IAM user accounts are created much like any other system.
 Policies with permissions can then be applied to the IAM account to give them capability to use the AWS account.

->[activity] Activity 13.1 - Create and Setup AWS Account
+>[!activity] Activity 13.1 - Create and Setup AWS Account
 >Setting up an AWS account is relatively straight forward but the service isn't free, or at least not for more than modest usage.
 Therefore AWS requires that new accounts provide a credit card when signing up to charge accrued monthly costs to.
 There is no way to cap or limit this, so you must be very careful not to leave an account exposed.
 If an attacker obtains IAM user or root accounts, they could run up large costs that the owner of the account (you) are responsible for.
 In this activity I will demonstrate how to setup an AWS account, create an IAM user, and configure multifactor authentication for both the IAM and root users.
 >
 >From my host computer I navigate to https://aws.amazon.com/  and press the "Create an AWS account" button in the top right corner.
 This prompts me to enter an email address and account name before requesting an email verification.